Actionable Three-Phase Infeasibility Optimization with Varying Slack Sources: Methodology

 \subsection{Three-Phase Power Flow Constraints}

 We use nonlinear KCL network equations to represent the steady-state grid physics in the TPIA formulations.
-Due to the modular circuit-based approach, the TPIA framework can model any three-wire or four-wire distribution feeders with various transformer configurations and distribution assets like inverter based distributed generators, voltage regulators, triplex loads, capacitors, fuses, shunts, and switches.
+Due to the modular circuit-based approach, the TPIA framework can model any three-wire or four-wire distribution feeders with various transformer configurations and distribution assets like inverter-based distributed generators, voltage regulators, triplex loads, capacitors, fuses, shunts, and switches.
 The models for these devices are detailed in \cite{Amrit}.

-We describe the KCL-based three-phase AC network constraints in \eqref{eqn: PowerFlow-3} and \eqref{eqn: PowerFlow-4}, where $f^\phase_r(x)$ and $f^\phase_i(x)$, are the respective rectangular real and imaginary nodal current equations. $x$ is a vector of power flow variables that includes the real and imaginary voltages, $V^\phase_R$ and $V^\phase_I$, per phase $\phase$. $G$ and $B$ are matrices of network conductances and susceptances. $I^{NL}_R$ and $I^{NL}_I$ are nonlinear currents from either PV or PQ buses, but for brevity, we represent them as though they are from PQ buses and omit the reactive power variable and voltage setpoint equation for PV buses.
-Given a solution $x$ for a feasible network, $f^\phase_r(x)$ and $f^\phase_i(x)$ are equal to 0, but in infeasible networks, there will be a nonzero mismatch at some of the nodal equations. \squeezeup
+We describe the KCL-based three-phase AC network constraints in \eqref{eqn: PowerFlow-3} and \eqref{eqn: PowerFlow-4}, where $f^\phase_r(x)$ and $f^\phase_i(x)$, are the respective rectangular real and imaginary nodal current equations. $x$ is a vector of power flow variables that includes the real and imaginary voltages, $V^\phase_R$ and $V^\phase_I$, per phase $\phase$. $G$ and $B$ are matrices of network conductances and susceptances. $I^{NL}_R$ and $I^{NL}_I$ are nonlinear currents from either PV or PQ buses, but for brevity, we represent them as though they are from PQ buses and omit the reactive power variable and voltage set-point equation for PV buses.
+Given a solution $x$ for a feasible network, $f^\phase_r(x)$ and $f^\phase_i(x)$ are equal to 0.
+For infeasible networks, values for $f^\phase_r(x)$ and $f^\phase_i(x)$ are non-zero.